MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/using-the-proxy-for-the-first-time.md

 ---
 title: Using the proxy for the first time
-description: Using the proxy for the first time
+description: How to configure the Microsoft 365 Developer Proxy for the first time
 author: garrytrinder
 ms.author: garrytrinder
 ms.contributors: garrytrinder